hanka5-svg/ramorga-architecture/33_normative_constraints (non‑agentive)/README.md

 and
 - **34_invariants** (non‑negotiable constitutional rules)

-It defines the **normative boundaries** that prevent the system from:
+It defines the **normative boundaries** that ensure the architecture
+cannot:

-- forming intentions,
+- form intentions,
-- escalating agency,
+- escalate agency,
-- adopting goals,
+- adopt goals,
-- or interpreting human meaning.
+- reinterpret human meaning.

-It is not alignment.
+This is not alignment.
 It is **constitutional limitation**.

 ---

 ## Summary

-**33_normative_constraints** defines what the system must *never* do.
+33_normative_constraints defines what the architecture is **structurally incapable** of doing.
 It replaces alignment with a non‑agentive, invariant‑driven framework consistent with the homeostatic nature of RAMORGA.